 Study guitar methods to research guitar tabs or sheet music that will teach you these techniques in the best way.

 Don’t be discouraged!
 Even absolute beginners can learn to play the guitar like experts.

 Take your time.
 Rushing won’t help you progress.
 Through practice, your rhythmic technique will become an automatic reflex.
-You’ll no longer need to reflect to control your hands.
+You’ll find that you can play the guitar without even thinking about it; you’ll no longer need to reflect to control your hands.

 You’ll be ready to play just like your biggest idols and record your solos in a home studio.
 And why not one day play riffs on Bob Dylan’s guitar?

 It doesn’t hurt to dream!